OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### group

-Group exists but needs to be changed for new columns.
+- Group exists but needs to be changed for new columns.
+- Whenever the default_graphic_unit is stored/fetched, the "no unit" value of -99 must be switched with null to avoid a foreign key violation.
+This mean that when fetching, null is changed to -99.
+When storing, -99 is changed to null.

 ## oed-page-changes